Origin of Policies

 - Texas Administrative Code §202

 Many of the policies governing the use and handling of sensitive and confidential data originate from TAC 202, a general set of Information Security rules which all state agencies must adhere to.
 Both because it is a requirement of TAC 202 and because TAC 202 is intentionally very high-level, UT System created UTS-165, which covers the requirements of TAC 202 while providing more stringent and specific guidance to UT System components.
 The IRUSP is the application of UTS-165 to The University of Texas' specific environment.
 The other three standards and guides listed provide specific, focused information for complying with the corresponding sections of the IRUSP.
+These all inform the list of approved cloud services.

 The Information Resources Use and Security Policy (IRUSP)